 Joe, The Fisherman

-During the last 41 years that Capt.
-Dave has been a charter boat captain, he has earned some loyal customers.
+During the last 43 years that Capt.
+Dave has been a charter boat captain (he was a captain at 21), he has earned some loyal customers.

 One of those customers was Joe Kulko, who started fishing with Dave on the Hooker in 1979.
 Joe would often request fishing the canyon -- about 70 miles offshore where the depth drops to about 2000 ft., a perfect environment for some big "trophy" fish.

 Joe had caught his share of big fish with Dave, but in 1981 Joe was really rewarded for his loyalty and determination.
 He landed a 940-lb. blue marlin with Dave at the helm.
 But that's not the end of this fishing story.
 In 1983 Joe did it again -- a 920-lb. marlin.
 Same boat, same captain, same determination.

 Joe was still booking Dave for his annual fishing trip -- 40 years after that first adventure.
 His last trip was on the ADAH-K.

 ADAH-K's Lucky First Day

 The ADAH-K's very first day off Montauk, was a good day.
 Karl Washwick had chartered Dave's boat to go for some stripers off Shagwong Point.
 Before the day was over, Karl had caught a monster of a striped bass -- 56.2 lbs.
 This was a good omen for Capt.
 Dave and his 48-ft. renovated Rybovich.

 The ADAH-K, a 48-ft Rybovich